Freeform, like the weather! We've got some Blue Note jazz, some newer jazz, some 20th/21st century

 classical, a couple of pop songs, and a token Hallowe'en reference. (pretentious spelling, no extra charge!)

-So, I'm waiting for take out, and apparently there's a song that samples the Munster's theme?
+So, I'm waiting for take out, and apparently there's a song on the radio now that samples the Munster's theme?
 Do they still play that show?
 What's the Venn diagram of people who know that tune and the audience for this juvenile synth-pop drivel?
 Does it exist just to mess with the heads of people like me?
-'Cause good job!
+'Cause, good job!

 Just a quick list to keep my blogging muscles flexed and maybe get back into the habit.
 Just some recommendations without much explanation I'm afraid.